Featured Topics

 RESEARCH — June 3, 2026

 The 2026 men’s FIFA World Cup will take place across Canada, Mexico and the US from June 11 to July 19, with 48 national teams competing in 16 host cities—two in Canada, three in Mexico and 11 in the US.
-As attention turns to the tournament’s economic implications, the key question is whether an event of this scale can meaningfully shift activity in two large, diversified North American economies.
+As attention turns to the tournament’s economic implications, the key question is whether an event of this scale can meaningfully shift activity in the three North American economies.

-Our assessment is that while the tournament will generate a burst of local activity, it is unlikely to produce a measurable effect in the national or regional data we forecast for either the US or Canada.
+Our assessment is that while the tournament will generate a burst of local activity, it is unlikely to produce a measurable effect in the national or regional data we forecast for either the US, Canada, or Mexico.

 That conclusion may seem at odds with headline-grabbing projections, but it is consistent with both economic theory and historical evidence.
 Large sporting events often underdeliver on broad economic promises for four reasons: